QuantEcon/lecture-jax/lectures/job_search.md

 ```

-In this lecture we study a basic infinite-horizon job search with Markov wage
+In this lecture we study a basic infinite-horizon job search problem with Markov wage
 draws

 The exercise at the end asks you to add recursive preferences and compare